hugsy/proxenet/docs/plugin.md

 The GitHub repository
 [proxenet-plugins](https://github.com/hugsy/proxenet-plugins) contains a few plugins already (more will come).
-But if you want to share a cool plugin, feel free to send a "Pull Request".
+But if you want to share your cool plugin, feel free to send a "Pull Request".

 Thanks for using `proxenet`.